-A “quality” washing machine can cost twice as much as a budget washing machine.
-Advanced models can even cost over 3 or 4 times more, but are they just vastly over priced?
-And did you know you it can cost more to buy an averagely made washing machine, than to buy the basic model of the best quality washer in the UK?
+A high quality washing machine brand can cost twice as much as a mid-priced washing machine.
+But did you know it can cost just as much for an averagely made washing machine brand with extra “features” than it costs to buy the basic model of the best quality washing machine?

-Don't make the mistake of assuming a washing machine costing a lot of money must be high build quality – Is a more expensive washing machine a better washing machine?
+So don't make the mistake of assuming a washing machine costing a lot of money must be high build quality.
+Some are more expensive because of the perceived extra value of “features” such as faster spin speeds, bigger drums and extra options as described here – Is a more expensive washing machine a better washing machine?

 High Quality Brands

 There are a lot of very expensive washing machines on sale, but only a few are specifically built to higher standards and therefore what I would call a quality brand.
-Miele and ISE10 are the main two in the UK.
-With these brands you will get a solid, reliable washing machine built to a much higher standard than normal washing machines.
+Miele is the main high quality brand in the UK.
+With Miele you will get a solid, reliable washing machine built to a much higher standard than normal washing machines.
 You should expect it to last a long time.
-Miele for example claim their washing machines are tested for the equivalent of 20 years use, and the ISE10 comes with a 10 year guarantee, and also claims to be built to last 20 years.
+Miele for example claim their washing machines are tested for the equivalent of 20 years (average) use and many models have a 10 year guarantee.
 During this time it shouldn't break down regularly.
 It should be much quieter and more stable during spin.

-At the end of the day, if you can afford it, the quality washing machines are far superior in every way, they are quieter, more sophisticated, a pleasure to use, and often more technically advanced and more reliable as well as cheaper to run.
+At the end of the day, if you can afford it, the quality washing machines are far superior in every way.
+They are quieter, more sophisticated, a pleasure to use, and often more technically advanced.
+They are of course more reliable.
+Often more economical to run too.

 Cheap washing machines